American citizens traveling to Indonesia need a visa, but the type depends on the purpose and duration of the visit.

 US citizens can get an Indonesian visa online through official eVisa system, which streamlines the application process for various visa types.

-Alternatively, travelers from the United States can obtain a VOA at Indonesian entry points, where an immigration officer will attach the visa sticker to their passport and provide an electronic entry mark.
+Alternatively, if travelers from the United States get a VOA at Indonesian entry points, an immigration officer will attach the visa sticker to their passport and provide an electronic entry mark.

 Processing Time

-The B1 Visa (Visa on Arrival) is processed almost immediately upon arrival at Indonesian entry points, where US citizens can complete the application and payment process at the VOA counter.
+Visas on Arrival are processed almost immediately upon arrival at Indonesian entry points, where US citizens can complete the application and payment process at the VOA counter.

-If applying online, the processing time is generally quick, often within 24 hours, depending on the volume of applications.
+If applying online, the processing time is generally quick, depending on the volume of applications.
 This allows travelers to have their visa pre-approved before departure, ensuring a smoother entry process.

 Stay, Validity, and Extensions

-US citizens traveling to Indonesia with a Visa on Arrival (VOA) are allowed an initial stay of up to 30 days from their arrival date.
-This visa can be extended once, granting an additional 30 days.
+For short-term visits, the Visa on Arrival (VOA) allows an initial stay of up to 30 days, which can be extended once for an additional 30 days.

 Indonesia Entry Requirements for US Nationals